 Strategy

 5.5.2

-Provide financial services to support 0

-operations and to most sustainability
+Provide financial services to support Council's operations and to meet sustainability planning

-gy 5.5.2 Provide financial services to support Council's operations and to meet sustainability planning, reporting and accountability requirements.
+egy 5.5.2 Provide financial services to support Council's operations and to meet sustainability planning, reporting and accountability requirements.

 11. Debt collecting processes contain the risk of negative publicity for the Shire.